Online MBA in New Hampshire

 The University of New Hampshire’s Paul College of Business and Economics offers a variety of MBA programs, including a Full-Time MBA, Executive MBA, Flexible MBA, and Online MBA.
 Each is delivered by Paul College’s outstanding faculty, backed by a solid alumni network, and filled with experiential learning opportunities for students.
 The school is AACSB-Accredited and boasts a 96% job placement rate for 2015 full-time graduates.

-- Full-Time – The Full-Time program is a 48 credit one-year program that consists of 11 required courses, three electives, a New York residency, corporate consulting project, and international residency.
-It is an intensive program and classes are taught Monday to Friday at UNH’s Durham campus.
+- Full-Time – The Full-Time program is a 48 credit one-year program that consists of 11 required courses, three electives, a New York residency, a corporate consulting project, and an international residency.
+It is an intensive program, and classes are taught Monday to Friday at UNH’s Durham campus.
 All terms are eight weeks in length, and there are five terms per year.
 The program begins with six weeks of online study in July and wraps up the following year in June.
 A specialization in entrepreneurship is available and includes a residency in Silicon Valley.

 - Flexible – The Flexible MBA requires ten core courses and six electives.
 It is designed for students who need maximum flexibility, such as working professionals or parents, and can be completed in less than two years.
 Classes are taught in the evenings from 5:30 to 9:15 at three locations: UNH’s main campus in Durham, UNH’s satellite campus in Manchester, and online.
 Specializations include entrepreneurial venture creation, financial management, hospitality management, and marketing and supply chain management.

 - Online – See below under “AACSB-Accredited Online Programs”.